Emergency Management Assistance Compact: Law

-EMAC was proposed by former Florida Governor Lawton Chiles after 1992's Hurricane Andrew.
-It was formed in 1993, and in 1995 any state was allowed to join and the National Emergency Management Association was made the administrator.
-Following the 1996 consent of the 104th U.S. Congress to EMAC (PL-104-321), which is required by the Compact Clause of the U.S. Constitution for any compact between states, EMAC has grown to become a nationwide system for providing mutual aid.
-To be a member of EMAC, each state or territory legislature must have passed legislation which was signed into law, adopting the standard language of the Compact.
+In 1996, the 104th U.S. Congress passed Public Law 104 - 321, the Joint resolution granting the consent of Congress to the Emergency Management Assistance Compact, as required by the Compact Clause of the U.S. Constitution for some compacts between states.
+To become a member of EMAC, each state or territory legislature must have passed legislation which was signed into law, adopting the standard language.
+By 1995, all states except California and Hawaii had ratified EMAC, although some states took longer to pass the legislation.
 Since at least 2003, all U.S. states, the District of Columbia, U.S. Virgin Islands, Puerto Rico, and Guam are members of EMAC.
+California joined in 2005 and Hawaii in 2006.
+The Commonwealth of the Northern Mariana Islands joined in 2019.
+American Samoa is eligible to join but is not a member as of 2026.